DanielHe4rt/DanielHe4rt/README.md

     </a>
 </div>

-## Hello there
+## Hello there, stranger

-I don't really know how u got here, but I will try to show a little bit about myself for you.
+I don't really know how you landed here, but I will try to show a little bit about myself for you. ;)

 ## Public information

-My name is Daniel Reis.
-I currently live in São Paulo, Brazil and my work is to solve bugs at my twitch channel.
+My name is Daniel Reis, a.k.a DanielHe4rt.
+I currently live in São Paulo, Brazil and my goal is to help many developers to achieve their goals as soon as possible.

-On my free time, I manage the @he4rtdevs community, which is basically a place where beginners search for people who wants to help new developers to find a direction of "know how" to code.

-Nowadays I decided to focus on my TwitchTV channel and make entertainment with coding stuffs and build random projects while I try to teach something of these steps of "know how" to my viewers.
+I founded [He4rt Developers](https://github.com/he4rt) in 2018, a community focused to help junior developers into their baby-steps.
+For 5 years I leaded and learned community management there and now my next step is to create a global community. (soon)

+I've also streaming [LiveCoding sessions at Twitch.tv](https://twitch.tv/danielhe4rt) almost daily since 2018 by learning concepts and teaching at the same time, elevating the "Learn in Public" concept to a whole new level.
+With that, started to write articles on [Dev.to](https://dev.to/danielhe4rt) and create videos on [YouTube](https://youtube.com/danielhe4rt), which was the  game changer action for my Career as a Developer.

 ## Detailed information

 * **Name**: Daniel Reis
 * **Age**: 24
-* **Living in**: Cachoeira Paulista - SP, Brazil
+* **Living in**: São Paulo - SP, Brazil
-* **Stack**: PHP - Laravel - Bootstrap - SQL - CQL - AWS
+* **Stack**: PHP - Laravel - Bootstrap - SQL - CQL - AWS - Azure
+* **Learning**: Rust and Databases
 * **University**: Nope.
 Only have one I.T associate degree.
 * **Prizes:** Microsoft MVP and Twitch Partner

 ## Curiosities about me

-* I did 10 years of music classes playing classical guitar and singing in a choir which was  reference in the São Paulo state at that time.
-My final presentation on this road was at the "Sala São Paulo", which is the biggest and greatest theather in Brazil;
+* I took music classes for 10 years, playing classical guitar, violin, violoncelo, bass and singing in a choir that was the reference in the state of São Paulo at that time.
+My final presentation in this way was in the ["Sala São Paulo"](https://en.wikipedia.org/wiki/Sala_S%C3%A3o_Paulo), which is the **biggest and greatest** theater in Brazil;
-* I started with coding using **Pawn Lang**, switching lines and doing the "try/error" approach on a GTA San Andreas gamemode only to see if something changes in game;
+* I started with coding in 2011 using **Pawn Lang**, switching lines and doing the "try/error" approach on a **GTA San Andreas** gamemode only to see if something changes in game;
-* I had a "sensei" which teach a lot about programming and he made a huge progress with this knowlegment.
-Today I just made the same he did for me on the past at the He4rt Developers;
+* I had a "sensei" who taught me a lot about programming and he made a huge progress with this knowlegment.
+Today I just did the same he did for me in the past to any people that asks me for help;
 * I already had 2 private MapleStory servers (Java), 3 GTA SA:MP  private servers (Pawn) and 1 Minecraft Server (Java);
-* I really like to help people.
+* I really like to help people and learn random things.